Here Come the OA History Monographs

 The Sustainable History Monograph Pilot (SHMP) is a Mellon-funded initiative to publish open digital editions of high-quality books from university presses in the field of history.
-Unlike many other Open Access (OA) pilots, SHMP transforms the publishing process and outputs, while focusing on a single academic discipline.
-Working collaboratively with Longleaf Services, a not-for-profit publishing services provider owned by the University of North Carolina Press, nineteen university presses will be participating in the initial stages of the pilot
+Unlike other Open Access (OA) pilots, SHMP transforms the publishing process and outputs, while focusing on a single academic discipline.
+Led by the University of North Carolina Press and utilizing its subsidiary, Longleaf Services, we are aiming to publish at least 75, and potentially as many as 125, monographs during the period.

 University of British Columbia Press